– MAY 2026 –

 Rainey has always been a house dog, so if we are gone, she has free access to our entire home (housetrained).
 She then feels the living room couch and our bed is hers to sleep on.

 At night she wants to be near us, so she sleeps on the floor next to our bed.
-Rainey considers herself a member of our family and NOT a dog.
+Rainey considers herself a family member and NOT a dog.
 Did I tell you that this is a smart girl?
-That’s the “Poodle Wanna Be” in her!

 Rainey is just fine with (but mostly ignores) all our gentle and easy-going Poodles.
 She has been an only dog with cats around her all her life.
-Yet while on our walks and at various events, she is just fine meeting other older, gentle, and easy-going dogs.
+But while on her 2 mile walks and at various events, she is just fine meeting other older, gentle, and easy-going dogs.

-Rainey greatly enjoyed going to softball games, meeting people at the Anoka Car Show, attending our recent neighborhood National Night Out, going to the beach, riding in a car, having her coat brushed and loves her food and treats!
+Rainey greatly enjoys playing fetch with her Kong toy, going to softball games, meeting people at the Anoka Car Show, attending our neighborhood National Night Out, going to the beach, riding in a car, having her coat brushed, just loves her food and treats!
 She will “come” when called, will “sit” upon command and listen to whatever you have to tell her.

 When Rainey first came to us, she was obesely overweight at 120 pounds.
 With instructions from our Vet, we have reduced her quality food intake and increased her daily walk to 2 miles a day, which she just LOVES to do.